riverbed/steelscript-netprofiler/docs/tutorial.rst

    ExampleApp().run()

-Copy that code into a new file, and run it with a timerange option, and you will find the same base set of options used for netprofiler_columns.py are now included in this script.
+Copy that code into a new file, and run it with a timerange option, and you will find the same base set of options used for ``steel netprofiler columns`` are now included in this script.
 Primarily, ``hostname``, ``username``, ``password`` are now all items to be passed to the script.

 For example:

 .. code-block:: python

-   > python myreport2.py <ip> -u <username> -p <password> -r "last 10 min"
+   > python myreport2.py $hosthame -u $username -p $password -r "last 10 min"

    host_ip           avg_bytes        network_rtt
    --------------------------------------------------